devdeliw/coral/README.md

   </a>
 </p>

 ## Core Rust Architecture for Linear-algebra.
+A BLAS implementation.

 Reaching BLAS performance for AArch64 while remaining 100% Rust.